-This means that meals served to children 24 months to 25 months old containing whole milk or 2% milk may be claimed for reimbursement.
+This means that meals served to children 24 months to 25 months old containing whole milk or a mixture of milks may be claimed for reimbursement.

 Non-Dairy Beverages

 Participants who cannot consume cow's milk for a medical reason or life-style choice may be served a non-dairy beverage that is nutritionally equivalent to milk.